 - fatigue normally within 24-48 hours of the injection but this is not consistent.
 Not even sure it can be classed as proper fatigue but it’s a ‘you need to sit down and fall asleep‘ feeling!
 When this occurs, it normally only lasts for 1 day before the normal energy levels return.
 Again, like the itching, this appears to be less of an issue today.

 A few years ago, there was some ‘talk’ that somatostatin analogues were also able to stunt or reverse the growth of certain neuroendocrine tumours.
 Has this been the case for me?
 Possibly.
 I’ve had regular CT scans every 3-6 months and since two bouts of major surgery in 2010/2011, I’ve also had 3 x Octreoscans over the same period.
 I did once spend a day analysing 5 years of scan results looking for variations in size and concluded that there was a stable trend and potentially a fading of one or two of my largest liver tumours.
-I was reminded these two types of scans were not really precise enough to detect small millimetre increases or decreases and as there were other factors at play, there was little commitment to make this declaration.
+I was reminded these two types of scans were not precise enough to detect small millimetre increases or decreases and as there were other factors at play, there was little commitment to make this declaration.
 However, I did note in the summary of the CLARINET study, Lanreotide was associated with prolonged progression-free survival among patients with advanced, grade 1 or 2 (Ki-67 <10%) enteropancreatic, somatostatin receptor–positive neuroendocrine tumours with prior stable disease, irrespective of the hepatic tumour volume.
 In terms of its anti-proliferative effects, an interim report from the CLARINET extension study suggested longer-term Lanreotide treatment is well tolerated with ‘anti-tumour’ effects in patients with progressive disease.
 The final CLARINET open label extension study report additionally provided evidence for long-term PFS benefits of Lanreotide Autogel 120 mg in patients with indolent pancreatic and intestinal NETs.
 The ELECT study then looked at Lanreotide’s effect on symptom control leading to a supplemental approval for that issue – read more here.

 There’s currently a trial ongoing in relation to Lanreotide and Lung NETs – read by clicking here.